 Ready, Willing, and Able

 One of a listing agent’s duties is to find ready, willing, and able buyers for their client’s house.
 Those three little words are important.
-When you’re advising seller clients about whether to accept an offer, look beyond the price and… Click To Tweet Consider how the buyers plan on paying, whether they have to sell their old house first, and which other stipulations they want.
+When you’re advising seller clients about whether to accept an offer, look beyond the price and assess which offer has the highest likelihood of closing.
+Click To Tweet Consider how the buyers plan on paying, whether they have to sell their old house first, and which other stipulations they want.

 Contingencies are conditions written into the contract for the buyer to complete the sale.
 For example, if the buyers cannot secure the necessary financing or the appraisal is too low, then they can legally rescind their offer without forfeiting their earnest money.

 Any of these contract contingencies can derail a transaction:

 A buyer may use the inspection contingency to get out of a contract if they change their minds or find a house the likely better.

 Buyer’s Remorse Warning Sings

 What are the warning signs that a buyer is likely to get cold feet?
 Look for these clues before your clients accept an offer and avoid the frustration of having to re-listing the property.

 Offer with All the Contingencies